robcarver17/pysystemtrade/docs/userguide.md

 #############
 ## delete a rule (not recommended)
 ## Removing the rule from the set of fixed forecast_weights or rule_variations (used for estimating forecast_weights) would have the same effect - and you need to do this anyway
+## Rules which aren't in the list of variations or weights are not calculated, so there is no benefit in deleting a rule in terms of speed / space
+##
 system.rules._trading_rules.pop("ewmac2_8")
 #############